dumbdemon/Personal-Bot-Template/README.md

 11. Click `Copy`.
 Save this token. ***DO NOT SHARE THIS TOKEN WITH ANYONE!
 NEITHER I NOR A DISCORD REP WILL ASK IT OF YOU!***
 12. Download and install an IDE, if you haven't already.
 EX.
 [IntelliJ Community Edition](https://www.jetbrains.com/idea/download/), [Eclipse](https://eclipseide.org/), or [VS Code](https://code.visualstudio.com/).
 13. Download and install [Git Bash](https://git-scm.com/downloads), if you haven't already.
-14. Download and install [Java for Desktops](https://www.java.com/en/), if you haven't already.
+14. Download and install [Eclipse Adoptium Java 19](https://adoptium.net/installation/windows), if you haven't already.
 15. Create a repo of this by clicking the `Use this template` button at the top.
 16. Click `<> Code` and copy the link under the `HTTPS` tab.
 17. In a folder of your choice (do not use a cloud folder as it is not necessary), right-click an empty area and click `Open Git Bash here`.